Research Spanning Peptides and Oligonucleotide Chemistries

 Synthesis of Cystamine Modified Eu3+ DOTAM-Gly-Phe-OH: A Conjugation Ready Temperature Sensitive MRI Contrast Agent.
 Modification of the ligand yet retention of the most desirable PARACEST effects has been achieved.

-Using chimeric, modified DNA/RNA and PNA to examine the HIV RNAse H enzyme.
+Using chimeric, modified DNA/RNA and PNA to examine the structural requirements for substrate recognition of HIV RNAse H enzyme.
 Chemical structures used:

 Pt-based Anticancer Agents.